Anzac Park and its surroundings

 Milton's Acre - A Ship's Anchor Acre

-In the mid 1800s fishing boats tied up on ‘Miltons Acre', the land now Anzac Park, which was owned from the time of European settlement by Captain W F Millton1 (note that the additional l was dropped from the name of the Park for some reason).
+In the mid 1800s fishing boats tied up on ‘Miltons Acre', the land now Anzac Park, which was owned from the time of European settlement by Captain W. F. Millton1.
 Spring tides were especially good for larger vessels, while smaller flat-bottomed canoes and barges could proceed southwards up Saltwater Creek.

 Captain Millton's land was purchased by the Nelson City Council in 1897 and, by 1912, the area bounded by Haven, Halifax and Rutherford Streets had been reclaimed.
 Miltons Acre Reserve (somehow the spelling changed from the original Millton), was gradually transformed into the Park we know today.